dmerz75/namd_equilibration/README.md

 ## Structure Preparations
 Find it on the protein data bank.
 Download PDB File (Text).
-Next, alter the coordinates and sequence as necessary.
+Next, alter the coordinate file and select the segments you want to simulate.
 Finally, proceed to psfgen section.

 ### PSFGEN: protein structure file generation